facebookarchive/ds2/README.md

 ### Cross compiling for Linux-ARM

-Compiling for Linux-ARM (which can be then used on android devices) is also possible.
+Compiling for Linux-ARM is also possible.
 On Ubuntu 14.04, install `gcc-4.7-arm-linux-gnueabi` and `g++-4.7-arm-linux-gnueabi` and use the provided toolchain file.

 ```sh
 cd ds2